Updated: 2025/Nov/16

 that credential in place of their own.

-currently not implemented.
+is currently not implemented.

-security of your system.
+the security of your system.

-are required to use reserved ports for mount requests.
+reserved ports for mount requests.
 Using this option

 decreases the security of your system.

-not remapping uids.
-It is only provided to conform to the spec, and
+Warning: -public is only provided to conform to the spec, and

 should normally not be used.
-For a WebNFS export, use the -webnfs flag,
+For a WebNFS export, use the

-(WebNFS).
-This is to mimic the behavior of URLs.
-If no -index option is
+behavior of URLs.
+If no -index option is specified, a

-specified, a directory filehandle will be returned as usual.
-The -index
+directory filehandle will be returned as usual.

-option only makes sense in combination with the -public or -webnfs flags.
+The -index option only makes sense in combination with the

 Warning: exporting a filesystem both using WebNFS and read/write in the